-2.3 Using relation between classes and instances
+2.3 Relating classes and instances

 The PRM goes beyond the simple attribute mapping presented in the previous section.
 Indeed, by completing the mapping between classes and relations, it enables defining probabilistic network overlapping several instances.
 In such models, probabilistic dependencies between attributes of different classes and instances are possible.
-Consequently, the PRM takes advantage of the object-oriented model for representing a set of classes with possible navigation between them.
-While this makes it easy to generate complex probabilistic networks, it also complicates evaluation of their probabilities [19,20].
+Consequently, the PRM takes advantage of the objectoriented model for representing a set of classes with possible navigation between them.
+While this makes it easy to generate complex probabilistic networks, it also complicates evaluation of their probabilities [19, 20].